msohailhussain/goji/README.md

 1. Every pointer receiver method assume that the pointer is not nil
 2. All assumption (if any) are specified in each function

-## Naming conventions:
+## Naming conventions different from standard:
-1. For any function/method that can be directly be used in competition use uppercase, otherwise use lowercase
+1. For any function (not methods)/type/interface that can be directly be used in competition use uppercase, otherwise use lowercase
-2. For any type/interface use lowercase
-3. Do not use underlying types for the template

 ## Go docs
 https://go101.org/article/type-system-overview.html